Plumsail/forms-docs/source/design.rst

 Publish the form
 --------------------------------------------------
-Once you save the form, you'll see two additional buttons on the Ribbon - *General* and *Preview*:
+Once you save the form, you'll see two additional buttons on the Ribbon - *Flow* and *Preview*:

 |pic6|

 .. |pic6| image:: ./images/start/general-preview.png
-   :alt: General and Preview
+   :alt: Flow and Preview

 Preview allows you to see how your form will look in the browser.
 It will look different from its presentation in the designer, so make sure that you like the final result before publishing: